yongyewhon/Create-and-Modify-PDF-Files-in-Python/README.md

 - fpdf is a python library for simple PDF generation

- -pypdf is a python library built as a PDF toolkit.
+- pypdf is a python library built as a PDF toolkit.
 It is capable of:

 Prerequisites